Understanding your financial commitment

-New supervisors are required to attend a New Supervisor Orientation session prior to the start of internship.
+New supervisors or supervisors who have not completed Supervisor training in the past 5 years are required to attend Luther Seminary's Supervisor Training session prior to the start of internship.

 The registration fee ($200) is the responsibility of the congregation.

-The Office of Contextual Learning will reimburse supervisors for their travel costs.
+The Office of Contextual Learning will reimburse supervisors for their airfare or mileage travel costs.

 All stipends are subject to income tax and FICA.
 Since the intern is considered an employee of the congregation, the congregation is also subject to FICA.
 Income tax and FICA will also need to be paid on the housing allowance or fair-rental value of housing that is provided.
 Thus, the financial implication for a congregation hosting a full-time intern is the payment of 7-plus-percent per month FICA on the stipend and housing allowance.
 The congregation may assist the intern by paying the employee's portion as well.